 GeneCards Summary for TRIOBP Gene

 TRIOBP (TRIO And F-Actin Binding Protein) is a Protein Coding gene.
 Diseases associated with TRIOBP include deafness, autosomal recessive 28 and dfnb28 nonsyndromic hearing loss and deafness.
-GO annotations related to this gene include phospholipid binding and actin filament binding.
+GO annotations related to this gene include ubiquitin protein ligase binding and GTP-Rho binding.
 An important paralog of this gene is MPRIP.